 Come along with me and set up your own encrypted data enclave!

-The best system for a personal server is an old desktop computer.
-Ideally one you already have, or a cheap one - an office surplus machine with a mid-range processor2.
-Think in compute per watt: generally, a high-spec processor from 15 years ago will consume much more power per instruction than a mid-spec processor from five years later which can operate at the same speed.
+The best system for a first personal server is an old desktop or laptop computer, and if you don’t have one, a cheap office surplus machine with a mid-range processor2 will do the trick.
+If you are buying a surplus or refurbished computer, think in terms of compute per watt: generally, a high-spec processor from 15 years ago will consume much more power per instruction than a mid-spec processor from five years later which can operate at the same speed.

 In this programmer’s opinion, the sweet spot in terms of cost, power efficiency, ownership, ease of acquisition, and quality would be a 5-10 year old Lenovo ThinkCentre or Dell Optiplex tower.
 In the age of crazy memory prices, many of these towers are priced only slightly higher than the memory contained within if the sticks were to be sold separately.
 Ensure the motherboard has a TPM2 module, which is crucial to protecting your data.